boom-army/docs/alpha.md

 As we've been very vocal about, the future of **sosol** is on the decentralized IPFS network.
 We currently have the token mechanisms setup to incentivize this in future, but it will be a little while before we get to that stage.
 Given the primary database client [Orbit-DB](https://orbitdb.org) is also still in Alpha, you can get a picture of how early and new everything is in the crypto space.

+## Feedback

+- Any issues can bed logged for dev here - [github.com/sosol-gmi/sosol-client](https://github.com/sosol-gmi/sosol-client/issues)
+- We'll be seeking feedback in a more general format once Alpha is well on it's way
+- You can contact [@harkl](https://my.sosol.app/harkl) directly on [my.sosol.app](http://my.sosol.app).

 ## If you need anything

 As you're well aware by now everything is bootstrapped, so if something seems off get in touch with [@harkl\_](https://my.sosol.app/harkl) via **sosol**.
 The ultimate goal of SSL for the 1303 is to reward you all handsomely, and listen to your feedback to build the best Web3 Social product in the space.
 LFG!